 Lisa Cirincione, J.D.

-Lisa Cirincione has over 17 years of federal and local grantwriting experience and has raised over $144 million in successful grant awards.
+Lisa Cirincione has over 19 years of federal and local grantwriting experience and has raised over $146 million in successful grant awards for JVA’s clients.
 She uses her training as a lawyer to help clients develop proposals that help funders understand the strategic reasons why they should win a given grant.
 Her attention to detail and exceptional writing ability help distill clients’ ideas into compelling proposals.
 Lisa also consults with clients to help them develop a competitive “theory of the grant” and provides feedback on proposals they write.

-Examples of Lisa’s successful 2017 grants include the following:
+Examples of Lisa’s recent successful grants include the following: